vegaprotocol/Public_Test_Bridge_Tools/README.md

 3. Click on "Access my Wallet"
 4. Select "MEW CX" and allow the access to your wallet
 5. Click on "Contract" -> "Interact with Contract"
-6. In the new page, under "Contract Address" copy the Vega ERC20 Bridge (Ropsten) address (`0xf6C9d3e937fb2dA4995272C1aC3f3D466B7c23fC`)
+6. In the new page, under "Contract Address" copy the Vega ERC20 BRIDGE (Ropsten) address from the list above
 7. In the ABI/JSON interface, copy and paste the content of the JSON file available here https://github.com/vegaprotocol/Public_Test_Bridge_Tools/blob/master/bridge/Vega_Bridge_ERC20_abi.json
 8. Click "Continue"
 9. Click "Select an Item" and in the dropdown list select "deposit_asset"

 <p align="center"><img width="478" alt="Dropdown list" src="https://user-images.githubusercontent.com/66724202/88395091-6aefd300-cdb8-11ea-9a6f-f029a41d9020.png"></p>

-10. In the "Asset_source (address)" field paste the VUSD Test Token (Ropsten) address (`0x955C6789A7fbee203B4bE0F01428E769308813f2`)
+10. In the "Asset_source (address)" field paste the Test Token (Ropsten) address from the list above
 11. In the "Asset_id (uint256)" field leave zero (0)
-12. In the "Amount (uint256)" field write the amount of tokens you would like to deposit followed by 18 zeros (000000000000000000) (example: if you want to deposit 1 VUSD you need to write: `1000000000000000000`) **NOTE: It cannot be above the previously selected limit**
+12. In the "Amount (uint256)" field write the amount of tokens you would like to deposit followed by 5 zeros (00000) (example: if you want to deposit 1 token you need to write: `100000`) **NOTE: It cannot be above the previously selected limit**
 13. In the "Vega_public_key (bytes32)" copy/paste the Vega PubKey (**prepend the PubKey with 0x**) for the Vega Account you would like the tokens to be credited for this deposit.
 You can find it in Console by clicking on "Hosted Wallet" (top right), then below "Select Key for Trading" click on "view" next to the relevant key, and then click "copy" (see images below)

 <p align="center"><img width="238" alt="Click on Hosted Wallet" src="https://user-images.githubusercontent.com/66724202/88395723-6c6dcb00-cdb9-11ea-9e53-bbd831d837f0.png"> <img width="238" alt="Click on View" src="https://user-images.githubusercontent.com/66724202/88395750-742d6f80-cdb9-11ea-8cc6-5f8c976d4d93.png"> <img width="238" alt="Click copy" src="https://user-images.githubusercontent.com/66724202/88395772-7db6d780-cdb9-11ea-9d6e-47d240488ed2.png"></p>

 14. Leave the ETH field with 0 (Don't touch it!) and click "Write"
-15. MetaMask will request to confirm that you allow MEW to spend your VUSD, click "Confirm" (see image below)
+15. MetaMask will request to confirm that you allow MEW to spend your test tokens, click "Confirm" (see image below)

 <p align="center"><img width="238" alt="Here select CONFIRM" src="https://user-images.githubusercontent.com/66724202/88396301-43016f00-cdba-11ea-8711-d5d56cab9668.png"></p>